dogweather/forkful/content/en/fish-shell/data-and-text-processing/editing-files-in-place-with-cli-one-liners.md

   \ to files from the command line, without opening them in a text editor.\u2026"
 lastmod: '2024-03-13T22:45:00.470529-06:00'
 model: gpt-4-0125-preview
-summary: "Editing files in-place with CLI one-liners is about making changes directly\
-  \ to files from the command line, without opening them in a text editor.\u2026"
+summary: Editing files in-place with CLI one-liners is about making changes directly to files from the command line, without opening them in a text editor.
 title: Editing files in-place with CLI one-liners
 weight: 32
 ---